Can I transfer my license from one state to Florida?

 Yes.
 Applicants must complete state and national criminal history checks.

 What needs to be provided with the application?

 - Proof of marriage to an active duty member of the Armed Forces of the United States and that the applicant’s spouse is assigned to a duty station in this state based upon the member’s official active duty military orders.

 - Proof of a valid license in another state, the District of Columbia, a possession or territory of the United States, or a foreign jurisdiction and eligibility to take the Florida licensure examination.

-The temporary license is valid for 12 months after the date of issuance and is not renewable.
+The military temporary license is valid for 12 months after the date of issuance and is not renewable.

 The applicant must provide proof that he or she would otherwise be entitled to full licensure under the appropriate practice act, and is eligible to take the respective licensure examination as required in Florida.

 How would an applicant apply for licensure?